 As far as shoulder exercises go, you simply cannot beat shoulder pressing when it comes to building muscle and shaping and toning at the same time.

-Shoulder pressing (also known as military press) is great because it can be performed seated, or standing (as demonstrated in this video), and it can be done with a barbell or a set of dumbbells.
+Shoulder pressing (also known as military press) is great because it can be performed seated, or standing, and it can be done with a barbell or a set of dumbbells.

 The shoulder press is a fantastic exercise for really hitting the front and rear deltoids, and for that reason, here’s a look at how to perform seated dumbbell shoulder presses: